del2090/del2090.github.io/_posts/2025-04-10-rna-thermoswitch.md

 - PIF4, PIF7 ChIP-seq peaks overlap; PIF4-PIF7 and PIF7-PIF7 interactions are both observed
     - Two proteins can bind as heterodimers

-### Thermosensitive hairpin structures in *HSFA2* and *PIF7* 5’-UTRs enhance translation in response to warm temperature
+### Figure 4: Thermosensitive hairpin structures in *HSFA2* and *PIF7* 5’-UTRs enhance translation in response to warm temperature

 - Fig. a~c) 5’-UTR sequences of a subset of translationally enhanced genes have a low minimum free energy (MFE), and are predicted to form a hairpin at upstream of their AUG.
 - Fig. d) DEGs with higher TE shows higher MFE of folding: AUG-proximal hairpin is not global.